Nexus-Mods/NexusMods.App/docs/users/games/BaldursGate3.md

 ## Compatibility
+!!! warning "Launch options for the GOG version"
+    In 0.6.2 pressing the play button in the app will always launch the Vulkan version of the game.
+To play the DX11 version please launch the game through GOG Galaxy (Windows), Heroic Launcher (Linux) or via `bin\bg3_dx11.exe`.

 This game can be managed via the app on the following operating systems and platforms.
 The application will automatically detect valid installations from supported game stores if possible.

 || :fontawesome-brands-windows: Windows |  :fontawesome-brands-linux: Linux | :fontawesome-brands-apple: macOS |